Economics

 Introduction

-Economics at Auckland Grammar School is offered through the dual pathway of NCEA and CIE.
+Economics at Auckland Grammar School is offered through the dual pathway of NCEA and CAIE.
 Students enter a course of study based on their results from Forms 3 and 4.
-In general, CIE courses require a greater depth of knowledge and ability with written expression than the corresponding NCEA Level.
+In general, CAIE courses typically require a greater breadth and depth of knowledge and have a greater focus on written expression (e.g. essays) than the corresponding NCEA Level.

-In Form 7, students can choose to take the final level of both CIE and NCEA.
-NCEA Level 3 covers market theory, the behaviour of firms, market failure and aggregate (macro) economic activity.
-The A2 course, the most difficult economics course offered at the school, offers papers covering the theory of the firm, labour markets, government intervention, macro-economics and development economics.
+In Form 7, students can choose to take the final level of both CAIE and NCEA.
+NCEA Level 3 covers market theory, market failure and aggregate (macro) economic activity.

 Form 4 (Business Studies / Economics / Accounting)